 10. Susan Rice

 The former national security advisor is not being talked about as much, but is no doubt in the conversation, as she worked closely with Biden during the Obama administration.
-Choosing Rice would be the strongest play to bring in 2008 nostalgia, which has its positives and its negatives.
+Choosing Rice would be the strongest play to bring in 2008 nostalgia, which has its positives and negatives.
 Obama’s campaign was electric and many traditional Democrats remember this time period fondly.
-But the Obama administration was one of the things that turned off voters from the Democratic party in 2016, with both Trump supporters and progressives highly critical of this era.
+But, the Obama administration was one of the things that turned off voters from the Democratic party in 2016, with both Trump supporters and progressives highly critical of this era.
 She is also forever associated with Benghazi, which was frequent cannon fodder for Republicans against Clinton.
 This alone would appear to take her out of contention, but that all changes if enough time has passed for the stink of the attacks to have weakened.
 She is, after all, a woman of color with credentials you cannot question.
 She has been the Ambassador to the United Nations, Assistant Secretary of State for African Affairs, and the National Security Advisor.
-In the time of a national pandemic, someone with this much experience, who does not have national or state responsibilities to take care of, could end up being a solid choice.
+During a national pandemic, someone with this much experience, who does not have national or state responsibilities to take care of, could end up being a solid choice.